 - No annual fee

-- Earn 1 Scene+ point for every $1 you spend on all other purchases
+- Earn 1 Scene+ point for every $1 you spend on your everyday credit card purchases

 Many students love movies which is why the Scotiabank SCENE Visa Card is likely a good choice.
 What’s interesting is that as of December 31, 2021, SCENE merged with Scotia Rewards to become Scene+.
 This is great news as your points are now more valuable.
 Not only can you use your points for movies, but you can also use them for things such as travel, gift cards, and merchandise.